 For example, assume that an individual owns company shares, which increase in value each year.
 In this case, no capital gains tax will be levied just because the shares are appreciating.
-The only time capital gains tax will be imposed is when the individual decides to sell the shares for a price higher than their par value.
+The only time the capital gains tax will be imposed is when the individual decides to sell the shares for a price higher than their purchase price.

 One thing that firm owners need to keep in mind is that assets are not taxed equally, especially when it comes to investment incomes.
 The amount of tax levied will depend on the asset’s holding period.

 Essentially, there are two kinds of profits that a company can make when it disposes of an asset: long-term capital and short-term gains.

 Long-term capital gains arise when investments or other assets are held for a period of more than 12 months.
 In contrast, short-term gains are realized on investments held for less than 12 months.
 Take the example of a shareholder who buys 150 shares of stock at a price of $20 per share.
 Six months down the line, he decides to sell them at a price of $25 per share; hence making a profit of $750.
 The profit is classified under short-term capital gains.
 Differentiating between these capital gains is crucial because the two are taxed differently.

 Regardless of the kind of asset that individual plans to sell, there are a few methods used to reduce the capital gains tax incurred.
 They include: